microsoft/finops-toolkit/docs/_docs/framework/capabilities/optimize/rates.md

   - Consider implementing a consistent utilization and coverage monitoring system that covers all accounts.
 - Establish a process for centralized purchasing of commitment-based offers, assigning responsibility to a dedicated team or individual.
 - Consider programmatically aligning governance policies with commitments to prioritize SKUs and locations that are covered by reservations and aren't fully utilized when deploying new applications.
-- If you need to monitor the usage of commitment discounts outside of the Azure portal, consider deploying FinOps hubs which includes a [Commitment discounts report](../../../../_reporting/power-bi/commitment-discounts.md) that summarizes existing and potential savings from commitment discounts, like reservations and savings plans.
+- If you need to monitor the usage of commitment discounts outside of the Azure portal, consider deploying FinOps hubs which includes a [Rate optimization report](../../../../_reporting/power-bi/rate-optimization.md) that summarizes existing and potential savings from commitment discounts, like reservations and savings plans.

 <br>